 You need to have confidence that your offsets are genuine and that they will be cancelled after purchase.
 Typically this means buying them through a quality assurance organisation, such as Gold Standard or Verra, or using a reputable intermediary such as Climate Impact Partners or South Pole.

 None of the popular offsets actually remove carbon from the atmosphere.
 They are based on reducing emissions, often by supplying more efficient methods for heating and cooking to communities in Africa or Asia.
 Other programmes are intended to reduce the destruction of rainforests by providing financial incentives for local communities – a laudable objective but often difficult to measure in terms of impact and of course vulnerable at any time to being defeated.
+This article in The Guardian paints a worrying picture.

 Although the cost of offsets has increased sharply over the past 12 months, it remains well below the price of carbon on the more widely traded markets used by companies to offset their emissions.
 Offsets are generally priced in the range of £10-20 per tonne compared with over £80 for the latter.
 The average UK resident is estimated to have a footprint of 14 tonnes, so a price of £20 would suggest that it is possible to offset all of the harm for less than £280.
 This just doesn’t seem realistic and indicates that the price of offsets is still too low.